 We used a craft glue like Elmer’s Glue and it dries clear so there is no problem if it leaks out from under the roll, just smooth it and it will add to the stability of the paper beads.
 She would hold each one shut for a moment and then drop them in a bowl once they felt dried.

 If you would like to make your paper beads shiny, you can paint the whole bead with a layer of Glossy Modge Podge and place on a toothpick between two books to allow to dry.
 A second coat of varish will make them even stronger.

-Now that you have learned how to make paper beads, you can use your rolled paper beads to make necklaces, bracelets, or anklets!
-Just like the African paper beads jewelry!
+Now that you have learned how to make paper beads, you can use your rolled beads to make necklaces, bracelets, or anklets!
+Just like the African paper jewelry!

-Making rolled paper beads with kids can be an eco-friendly craft if you use old scrap paper or magazine pages to make the beads.
+Making rolled paper beads with kids can be an eco-friendly craft if you use old scrap or magazine pages.
 Easy and fun!
 I hope you enjoyed learning how to make paper beads with your kids and that you have even more fun making them.
 Have you or your kids tried making jewelry before?